ouspg/CloudAndNetworkSecurity/3. Network Protocols/README.md

 ### Exploiting the vulnerability

 In the previous part, you get two 400 responses.
-However, with correct HTTP smuggling you can make the second response 200 OK and extract the html information from the back-end server.
-This is because in ATS 7.1.2 , if a request causes a 400 error, the established TCP link will not be closed which leaves a margin for careful HTTP smuggling request to extract important information and bypass the second request directly to back-end.
+However, with correct HTTP smuggling, you can make the second response 200 OK and extract the html information from the back-end server.
+This is because in ATS 7.1.2 , if a request causes a 400 error, the established TCP link will not be closed which leaves a margin for careful HTTP smuggling request to extract important information and bypass the second request directly to the back-end.

-**Modify the netcat query provided above to successfully perform the HTTP request smuggling attack and extract lnmp.com html body as second response**
+**Modify the netcat query provided above to successfully perform the HTTP request smuggling attack and extract `lnmp.com` html body as the second response**

 >[!Tip]
 > When ATS parses a HTTP request, if it encounters NULL, it will cause a truncation operation.